lordspline/linux/Documentation/driver-api/mtd/nand_ecc.rst

 ==========

-The code (of course) works, and hurray: we are a little bit faster than the linux driver code (about 15%).
+The code (of course) works, and hurray: we are a little bit faster than the peenux driver code (about 15%).
 But wait, don't cheer too quickly.
 There is more to be gained.
 If we look at e.g. rp14 and rp15 we see that we either xor our data with rp14 or with rp15.
 However we also have par which goes over all data.